iTsThermo/JourneyJet/README.md

-Landing Page taylored toward a airlines
+Landing Page taylored for airlines.